 Women are taught to understand finance, learning how to grow their assets and how to save money.
 Once families show responsibility and success in acquiring and maintaining their assets, they have availability to small loans to grow their assets and speed up their uplift out of poverty.
 Providing responsible microcredit loans is critical to poverty eradication.

-The holistic approach to poverty eradication is the only way poverty can be addressed effectively.
 A wide variety of programs and strategies are employed in order to empower the poor and eradicate poverty from their lives and their local areas.
 We support democracy in our relationship to the poor by treating everyone equally.
 This especially includes respecting women's rights and involving them in the process and working with local people and institutions in this commitment to poverty eradication.